arahi7860/react-intro/readme.md

 export default App;
 ```

+We can now say that the Greetings component has a prop called `name` with a value of `Soleil`.

 If we want to use this `name` in `Greetings`, we can retrieve it from the props
 object!